- 1Allow or enable to escape from confinement; set free: the government announced that the prisoners would be releasedMore example sentences

 - The scene appears at this position after you release the mouse button.

 - It's really a joystick that jumps back to the home position when you release it.

-- 3Allow (information) to be generally available: no details about the contents of the talks were releasedMore example sentences
+- 3Allow (information) to be generally available: no details about the talks were releasedMore example sentences

 - The film is due to feature both local and international actors, but no further information has been released.

 - Police released the newest information yesterday, after investigators unearthed fresh clues about the suspect's whereabouts.

 - The first set of products and services are expected to be available mid-2002, when further information will be released.